VALCO workers embark on demo over retirees occupying top positions

-Workers of the Volta Aluminium Company (VALCO), have bemoaned the current management at the helm of affairs of the company.
+Workers of the Volta Aluminum Company (VALCO), have bemoaned the current management at the helm of affairs of the company.

 The workers claim, despite operating locally, most operations of the company are carried out outside the country in dollars and most managerial roles are occupied by retirees who do not have the interest of the company at heart.

-This, the workers say, is making their living conditions difficult, coupled with the current economic situation that has bedevilled the country and has thus embarked on a protest, today, Monday, 31 October 2022, to register their displeasure with the prevailing conditions of the company.
+This, the workers say, is making their living conditions difficult, coupled with the current economic situation that has bedeviled the country and have thus embarked on a protest, today, Monday, 31 October 2022, to register their displeasure with the prevailing conditions of the company.

 The VALCO local Union Chairman, Edgar Mensah, who spoke to the media, explained the condition of the workers.

 “Somebody that you just picked from the university - all of us here, they picked us from the street, that does not mean we’ve not been to school.
-They did not come to the school to pick us up.
+They did not come to the school to pick us.

 “But if they come to your school and pick you, they give you GHS115 a month, that is one part of your allowance.
 How much is the utility man’s base pay, just do the calculation, just do the calculation,” he said.

-He further explained that retirees in management positions are living comfortably at the expense of poor workers.
+He further explained that the retirees in management position are living comfortably at the expense of the poor workers.

 He called on the owners to address the situation and ensure a remedy is found.